-Kate has 20 years of experience in strategic communications, stakeholder and community engagement, issues management and community development and has a Bachelor of Communications, majoring in Public Relations.
+Kate has 20 years of experience in strategic communications, stakeholder and community engagement, issues management and community development.
 She has worked across public policy in environment, international relations, health and social services.

 Kate is highly experienced in developing effective communication and engagement strategies, based on research and with stakeholder input.
 She is able to rapidly and effectively analyse issues with extensive experience providing strategic media and issues management advice to senior executives and ministers.